breithzell/OpenHornet/release/OHM_Modifications/OH2A7A1 - ESP32 STANDBY INSTRUMENT MODULE/README.md

 #### My screens are black despite everything plugged!
 Nothing is displayed unless you have your HUB plugged and DCS running with telemetry (i.e., in game).

+#### I plugged everything but my encoder are rotating in the wrong direction in game
+Not strictly an assembly problem.
+You most likely inverted A and B pin when plugging.
+You can dissasemble everything and fix it, or just switch the pin in the Arduino code.
+I strongly suggest to switch the pin in the code, much faster when everything is assembled.